 Regular inspections of stormwater catchpits within and adjacent to the site works must be carried out to ensure that stormwater contaminants do not enter into the stormwater system.
 All methods necessary to prevent sediment and other contaminants entering the catchpits must be employed.

-pprovedparticularly earthworks and landscape.
+Inspections should also consider the weather particularly when impending storms are known, and accepted if the geotextile is cleaned/ or replaced if it prevents the pit from working at all.
+The geotextile must be removed as soon as the site is stabilised.

 Completion and practical completion